Orange-OpenSource/a11y-guidelines/src/en/articles/font-size-and-colors.md

 The criterion mentions a few exceptions subject to no constraint, in particular the texts of inactive elements (a button appearing grayed out for example), the texts forming part of a logo or a brand name.

-## What about users ?
+## What about users?

 The guidelines do not impose a minimum size because it assumes that it is possible to enlarge the text if necessary.
 In fact, users do not always adjust the size of the text to their needs, due to a lack of habit or ignorance of the possibilities offered to them.
-This is why it is important that the default size is sufficient to ensure reading comfort.
+This is why the default size must be sufficient to ensure reading comfort.

-The size and the color are not the only characteristics which come into play on the readability of a text, indeed the typeface or the use of text in italics can have important consequences.
+The size and the color are not the only characteristics that come into play on the readability of a text, indeed, the typeface or the use of text in italics can have important consequences.
 You will find some additional recommendations on this subject in the [editorial content section ](https://a11y-guidelines.orange.com/en/content-and-communication/).